mmcardle/MServe/docs/service_provider_guide.rst

 * Task Name - A descriptive name for the Task, ie. "Thumbnail images"
 * Task - The name of the task to run - ie. "thumbimage"
 * Condition - A precondition for the task, which if evaluated to True or left blank lets the task run.
-* Argument - A set of json encoded arguements passed to the task at execution
+* Argument - A set of json encoded arguments passed to the task at execution

 Tasks can be deleted by clicking 'Delete'